acubeLab/k2tree/README.md

     -d      decompress
     -n      do not write the output file, only show stats -m M    minimatrix size (def.
-2), compression only -o out  outfile name (def. compr: infile.k2, decompr: outfile.bbm) -c      compress->decompress->check
+2), compression only -1      do not compact all 1's submatrices, compression only -o out  outfile name (def. compr: infile.k2, decompr: outfile.bbm) -c      compress->decompress->check
     -h      show this help message